Ubiquitous Indoor Fine-Grained Positioning and Tracking: A Channel Response Perspective: Taxonomy of State-of-the-Art

 \subsubsection{Learning-based Approaches}

-The learning-based (\textit{a.k.a.}, data-driven) scheme in Fig.~\ref{fig:MethodCat} generally establishes a nonlinear mapping between the measurements and the targeted locations, which is intuitively easy to implement.
-Note that herein the fingerprinting localization approaches are also included within the learning-based framework because the offline and online phases of fingerprinting are similar to the training and testing procedures, respectively.
+The learning-based (\textit{a.k.a.}, data-driven) scheme in Fig.~\ref{fig:MethodCat} generally establishes a non-linear mapping between the measurements and the targeted locations, which is intuitively easy to implement.
+Note that herein the fingerprinting localization approaches are also included within the learning-based framework because the off-line and on-line phases of fingerprinting are similar to the training and testing procedures, respectively.

 \textbf{Raw measurements}: An intuitive positioning approach is to feed the raw channel measurements into a machine learning model directly to infer the coordinates of the users.
 Due to the pervasive access to Wi-Fi radios, there has been tremendous research focusing on CSI-based Wi-Fi localization in recent years.
 However, the measured channel response like CSI is a complex signal, and the widely used machine learning tools like neural networks generally are not capable of processing the complex values.
-Instead of using both amplitude and phase information of the channel response, Xiao \textit{et al}. \cite{Xiao2012} pioneered a fine-grained CSI-based fingerprinting localization system (FIFS) using merely the amplitude.
-Comparatively, Wang \textit{et al}. \cite{Wang2016} proposed a phase-based fingerprinting system, PhaseFi, based on calibrated CSI.
-A deep neural network (DNN) with three hidden layers was adopted to train the phase data, and the weights of the deep network were used for the location fingerprints.
-Another possible solution is to feed the amplitude and phase (or the real and imaginary components of the complex signal) separately to the different channels of the convolutional neural network (CNN).
-Moreover, the measured CSI from the COTS devices is distorted due to the imperfect synchronization and other system errors, which requires complex calibration, \textit{i.e.}, using a liner fitting to remove the sampling time and frequency offsets and nonlinear regression to mitigate the IQ imbalance.
+Xiao \textit{et al}. \cite{Xiao2012} pioneered CSI-based fingerprinting localization system (FIFS) using merely the amplitude.
+Comparatively, Wang \textit{et al}. \cite{Wang2016} proposed a phase-based fingerprinting system, PhaseFi.
+A deep neural network with three hidden layers was adopted to train the phase data.
+Another possible solution is to feed the amplitude and phase (or the real and imaginary components) separately to the different channels of the convolutional neural network (CNN).
+Moreover, the measured CSI from the commodity devices is distorted due to the imperfect synchronization and other system errors, which requires complicated pre-processing.
 In \cite{DeBast2022}, De Bast \textit{et al}. showed the CSI can also be calibrated via deep learning based on an encoder-decoder architecture.